sosingh1226/Business_Backend_P3/README.md

 # HuddleRoom

 Welcome to HuddleRoom, a vertically-integrated application for self-service employee management.
-Administrators and employees alike can use this app to assign and view shifts, share messages, contact managers, and post announcements.
+Managers and employees alike can use this app to assign and view shifts, share messages, contact managers, and post announcements.

 ### Features: